hamzaamjad/portfolio/README.md

 ![Crisis NPL Snapshot](/tableau/bank_analysis/crisis_npl_snapshot.png?raw=true "Crisis NPL Snapshot")

-# JavaScript / D3.js
+# JavaScript and D3

 ## Tiny Charts

 Tiny Charts is a collection of JavaScript functions, hosted within an [Observable](https://observablehq.com/) Notebook, which allow users to create sparklines and sparkline-like graphics.
+Graphics are implemented using a combination of JavaScript and the D3.js library.
 Graphics can be used inline, in tables or with traditional charts.
 The library currently includes the following graphic types: line, bar, area, histogram, tick plot, range.
 The project is under active development, I plan to expand the library with additional graphics to allow the creation of rich text narratives and data driven stories, with a focus on inline presentation of data.
 The project can be viewed at the following: [Tiny Charts](https://observablehq.com/@hamzaamjad/tiny-charts).

 Some examples of Tiny Charts in action, beyond the examples displayed in the original notebook, can be found at the following: